 PlanRVA is initiating a resiliency planning program to ensure that individuals, communities, businesses, and institutions can survive and adapt now and into the future.
 Focusing on vulnerable populations more susceptible to impacts, resilience should be considered across all planning processes.

-PlanRVA integrates concepts of resilience planning into many projects.
+PlanRVA integrates concepts of resiliency planning into many projects:

 To learn more about urban and regional resiliency planning, see this video by the National Association of Development Organizations (NADO).